ysangkok/python-bitcoinlib/README.md

 but is focused only on providing the tools to build, manipulate and sign bitcoin transactions, and related data structures.

+It does not aim to be "The Swiss Army Knife of the Bitcoin protocol", but rather be a more specialized tool for handling transactions and associated data, with a focus on correctness, consistency, and developer ergonomics.

 ## Notable differences from python-bitcoinlib

 * Network-related code that deals with network messages and blocks is removed.